“Easy banana cake with cinnamon recipe which you can bake it, and devour it at anytime!”

 Recipe is simple, but the taste isn’t so!
 I enjoyed its taste of sweet and wholesome banana flavour in the palate.
 Texture of this cake was soft and moist, too.
-This banana cake was so well liked by my girl who ate 2 pieces at one go for her tea time, and she requested for more right after her dinner on the same day (smile)!
+This banana cake was so well liked by my family.

 You may choose to bake this cake with or without cinnamon flavour.
 I chose to add cinnamon powder.
 The scent of sweet cinnamon in the palate was so much in eveidence.
 You’ll sure love this, if you are a buff of cinnamon (smile)!
 Well, you have the choices, don’t you?

 130 gram of brown sugar (or (white) caster sugar)

 2 medium eggs, lightly beaten